cleytoncarvalho/learning-gostack-gitinfos-web/README.md

 # GetInfos

-ReactJS project developed at the bootcamp GoStack.
+ReactJS project developed at the GoStack bootcamp.
 Add GitHub users and show their favorite repositories.

 Used technologies: